Hcore-Init: Neural Network Initialization based on Graph Degeneracy: Weight initialization based on Hcore

 As for now on, we will refer to the $(k,2)$-hypercore as the $k$-hcore and similarly, the \textit{hcore number} of the node will be the largest value of $k$ for which the given node belongs to the $k$-hcore.

-This, henceforth provides a hypergraph decomposition and in our case a decomposition of the right part of the studied bipartite graph, as we do not care about the hcore of the hyperedges (cf. fig. \ref{fig:hcore_ex}). \\
+This provides a hypergraph decomposition and in our case a decomposition of the right handside of the studied bipartite graph (see fig. \ref{fig:hcore_ex}), as we do not care about the hcore of the hyperedges. \\

 Since we deal with edge-weighted bipartite graphs, we will use the weighted degree to define the hcore ranking of the nodes given the following weighted-hypercore definition: